 Having (and keeping) a budget will help you to plan out your stay here, and ensure you can experience everything on your ‘wish list’.

 Ameristudent is here to support you on every step of your journey.
-If you have any questions about budgeting, finding a host family, or life in the U.S., fill out our form and a member of our team will get back to you with an answer.
+If you have any questions about budgeting, finding a host family, or life in the U.S., see our student packages today and a member of our team will get back to you with an answer.